A sober-suited businessman walks through Yoygoi Park.

 I am in Tokyo.

 Having taught in Europe, I was keen to move to Japan.
-Take my teaching East.
+To take my teaching East.

 Tokyo has traditionally been the mecca for the itinerant Teaching English as a Foreign Language teacher.
 And, while the main draw for TEFL teachers may have now moved closer to actual Mecca (the big pay days offered by Middle Eastern countries compensating for months on a campus stuck only with the other teachers, sealed off from the rest of the city, brewing moonshine in a bath), Tokyo still offers much…